ow3org/cardano-stake-pool-aws/README.md

 # Cardano Stake Pool Ops

-This project aims to be the most simple way to set up a Cardano Stake Pool (core & relay nodes) inside a secure, highly-available, and fault-tolerant AWS cloud network.
+This project aims to be the most simple way to set up a Cardano Stake Pool (Block Producing & Relay nodes) inside a secure, highly-available, and fault-tolerant AWS cloud network.
 It implements an easily configurable, yet a well-opinionated approach, based on some of the best practices found inside the community.

 ## 🐋 Features